chavarera/PythonScript/Class/BasicOfInheritance.md

 - In inheritance there are two terms

 1.Base class(Parent Class)

 2.subclass(Child class)

 ### 1.Base class.

 - Also called as parent class.
--Parent or base classes create a pattern out of which child or subclasses can be based on.
+- Parent or base classes create a pattern out of which child or subclasses can be based on.
 - Parent classes allow us to create child classes through inheritance without having to write the same code over again each time

 ### 2.Sub Class.